 Last spring, I was taking a walk with my son and his eight year-old friend, Noah.
 We were on a beautiful trail overlooking the ocean.
 Looking down, you could see the crashing waves and an occasional sea lion.
 A lizard ran by our feet.
 But Noah was scared.
 He stopped walking and said, “I want to turn back.
 I’m too afraid.”

 What do you say to a child who is in the throes of fear?
-If you tell him not to be afraid, or that there is nothing to be afraid of, you discount his experience.
+If you tell him not to be afraid, or that there is nothing to be afraid of, you discount their experience.

 I also said, “I want you to go a little farther.
 We’ll be with you.
 I’m going to keep us safe.
 You can hold my hand if you want.”